Supervised Exchange & Parenting Time (SEPT)

 The CASA Supervised Exchange & Parenting Time (SEPT) Program provides an environment where kids can develop and maintain relationships with non-custodial parents.

 By monitoring and documenting observations during court-ordered child-parent visits, SEPT volunteer supports individual safety, accountability, and healthy relationships between children and parents who are involved in conflictive custody or domestic violence cases.
-The program offers two services which take place at either our downtown Colorado Springs location or our Divide location.
+The program offers two services which take place at either our downtown Colorado Springs location or our Woodland Park location.

 Supervised Parenting Time: This service provides visits for children and their non-custodial parent(s) in our Family Visitation Rooms (pictured here)

 Supervised Exchanges: This service provides the safe transfer of children from one parent to the other with no contact between parties that are sharing custody.